 As WVU units are made aware of requests for external audit activity, they must submit the External Audit Online Notification Form to notify the WVU Internal Audit Office.
 Information reported on this form includes the current date, University unit/department, University contact information, external audit agency, external audit agency contact information, activity to be audited, audit scope, time period to be audited and date of last audit.
 In addition, the notification received from the external audit agency must be forwarded to Internal Audit along with any other pertinent information as part of the external audit request (data request list, etc.).

 An Entrance Conference is generally held with University personnel and the external auditor to clarify audit objectives, scope, expected audit procedures, identify points of contact, and discuss availability of records and information.
-This meeting is planned and facilitated by the Audit Coordinator.
+This meeting is planned and facilitated by the unit's Audit Coordinator.
 The Internal Auditor assigned to the external audit attends this meeting.

 The external audit agency provides the Audit Coordinator with a list of records needed to perform the external audit, along with the date the records are required.
-This list should be forwarded to the WVU Internal Audit Office for review.
+This list should also be forwarded to the WVU Internal Audit Office for review.

 In a timely manner, the Audit Coordinator provides access to all records requested by the external audit agency that are relevant to the audit except those that are deemed by the University to be legally privileged or protected.